Skip to Content

 Bridging the Gap: Design-to-Code

-This became the operational focus of my work: building a deterministic Design-to-Code extraction pipeline.
-By establishing explicit contracts at each boundary - from extraction to validation - I could guarantee that the generated specifications faithfully reflect our token system.
-This automated extraction serves as a form of Context Priming, ensuring the implementation agent is primed with a curated, high-fidelity knowledge base rather than noisy design files.
-It transformed what was once a fragile, lossy manual hand-off into a self-healing engine, freeing the human creator to design systems rather than write translation scripts.
+By establishing explicit contracts at each boundary (from extraction to validation), the pipeline guarantees that the generated specifications faithfully reflect our token system.
+This automated extraction serves as a form of Context Priming, ensuring the implementation agent is primed with a curated, high-fidelity knowledge base rather than noisy design files, freeing the human creator to design systems rather than write translation scripts.

 The Unexpected Glue